When foreigners think of New York City, most of them usually conjure up images of Manhattan.

-The largest art museum in the US, it has a staggering collection of art in its permanent collection including classical antiquity and a wide-ranging assortment of art, architecture, and artefacts.
+The largest art museum in the United States, its permanent collection includes classical antiquity and a wide-ranging assortment of art, architecture, and artifacts.

-In addition, there are myriad contemporary art, sculptures and an exhaustive collection of costumes, accessories and musical instruments.
+In addition, there are myriad contemporary paintings, sculptures, and an exhaustive collection of costumes, accessories, and musical instruments.

 Offer Your Prayers at St. Patrick’s Cathedral

-Jam to The Beat at Broadway and 42nd Street
+Jam to the Beats at Broadway and 42nd Street

 Greet Animals at Central Park Zoo